THE RAMBLINGS OF AN

 I did not see the horrible things in Vietnam that many combat

 veterans saw.
-I was crushed when the Vietnam War ended the way it
+I was still crushed when the Vietnam War ended the way it

 did.
 I was very bitter about the Vietnam